 The Great Trigonometrical Survey Arbitrates

-In 1852 the Great Trigonometrical Survey of India measured Everest’s elevation as 29,002 feet above sea level.
+In from 1830 to 1843. the Great Trigonometrical Survey of India measured Everest’s elevation as 29,002 feet above sea level.
 This figure remained the officially accepted height for more than one hundred years.
 In 1955 it was adjusted by a mere 26 feet to 29,028 (8,848 m).

 The mountain received its official name in 1865 in honour of Sir George Everest, the British Surveyor General from 1830—1843 who had mapped the Indian subcontinent.
 He had some reservations about having his name bestowed on the peak, arguing that the mountain should retain its local appellation, the standard policy of geographical societies.

 Before the Survey of Nepal, a number of other mountains ranked supreme in the eyes of the world.
 In the seventeenth and eighteenth centuries, the Andean peak Chimborazo was considered the highest.
 At a relatively unremarkable 20,561 feet (6,310 m), it is in fact nowhere near the highest, surpassed by about thirty other Andean peaks and several dozens in the Himalayas.
 In 1809, the Himalayan peak Dhaulagiri (26,810 ft.; 8,172 m) was declared the ultimate, only to be shunted aside in 1840 by Kanchenjunga (28,208 ft.; 8,598 m), which today ranks third.
 Everest’s status has been unrivalled for the last century-and-a-half, but not without a few threats.

 Everest Undergoes a Growth Spurt